aryehjc/GlycanApplication2022_Version3/README.md

 # GlycanApplication2022_Version2
-Version 2 of Glycan App with Dynamic Images and Graphics
+Version 2 of Glycan App with Dynamic Images and Graphics File upload of Glycan removed, glycan can be submitted on ID to display image.
+CSV upload added and fragmentation being developed

 14/9 - Updated index, new, update, glycan class, also table changed databaseid from float to varchar(255) and then string in class
 <br>